mathew-fleisch/bashbot-example/README.md

 A Makefile is included in this repository to make common actions easier to execute.

  - `make install-latest`
    - This target will download the latest go-binary to `/usr/local/bin/bashbot`
  - `make run-binary`
    - This target will attempt to install vendor dependencies and run bashbot
  - `make int-run-binary`
    - This target is not meant to be run externally, and is used as a workaround to clean-up vendor dependencies after exiting `make run-binary`
+ - `make docker-build-alpine`
+   - This target will build an alpine container, install linters and bashbot through asdf
+ - `make docker-build-ubuntu`
+   - This target will build an ubuntu container, install linters and bashbot through asdf
+ - `make docker-run`
+   - This target will run bashbot in the dockerhub docker container
- - `make run-docker`
+ - `make docker-run-local`
-   - This target will run bashbot in a docker container
+   - This target will run bashbot in a docker container built by `make docker-build-alpine` or `make docker-build-ubuntu`
+ - `make docker-exec`
+   - This target will exec into a running docker container named 'bashbot'
  - `bot_name=bashbot make config-maps`
    - This target will overwrite any existing configmaps for the bot/directory `bashbot`
  - `bot_name=bashbot make get`